guatzin818/www/Configuration.md

 ...
 ```

 It means the weight of first data is ```1.0```, second is ```0.5```, and so on.
-The weight file corresponds with training data file line by line, and has per weight per line.
+The weight file corresponds with data file line by line, and has per weight per line.
 And if the name of data file is "train.txt", the weight file should be named as "train.txt.weight" and in the same folder as the data file.
 And LightGBM will auto load weight file if it exists.

+update:
+You can specific weight column in data file now.
+Please refer to parameter ```weight``` in above.

 ### Query data